What Not to Do in San Francisco

 If you look at the map or ask your GPS to take you to Chinatown, you'll end up on Grant Avenue.
 At first it appears to be Chinatown's main street, but in fact, it's lined with souvenir shops, cheap electronics dealers and other locations that are mostly out to help you transfer your money from your pockets into theirs.

 Don't fall for it.
 Spend a little time on Grant if you need to buy some souvenirs, but then get off that too-well-beaten path.

 If you want to find out what Chinatown is really like, explore the side streets and alleys.
 Use the Chinatown Walking Tour Guide to see it all.

 Don't Buy Chocolate at Ghirardelli Square

 Don't listen to those friends and neighbors who insist that Ghirardelli makes the best chocolate.
-San Francisco chocolate-making has moved on — a long way — since Domingo Ghirardelli arrived during the Gold Rush.
+San Francisco chocolate-making has moved on — a long way — since Domenico "Domingo" Ghirardelli arrived during the Gold Rush.

 If you want to over-sweeten yourself with a hot fudge sundae at the Ghirardelli Square location, go for it, but buy your chocolate treats somewhere else.

 For really yummy chocolate to take home, use this guide to find tested and proven recommendations for the best places to get your San Francisco chocolate fix.